go-macaron/docs/en-US/faqs/README.md

 ### Live code reload?

-[Bra](https://github.com/Unknwon/bra) is the prefect fit for live reloading Macaron apps.
+[Bra](https://github.com/Unknwon/bra) is the prefect fit for live reloading Macaron and any other apps.